What matters

 Is this only for apps and SaaS products?

-No. It is relevant anywhere the user experience, flow, and structure affect trust, clarity, or conversion.
+No. It is relevant anywhere the user journey, interface structure, and decision flow affect trust, comprehension, or conversion.

 Related pages